rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

 # Troubleshooting

+If your changes were overwritten, it could be due to the way the cluster data is synced with EKS.
+Changes shouldn't be made to the cluster from another source, such as in the EKS console, and in Rancher within a five-minute span.
+For information on how this works and how to configure the refresh interval, refer to [Syncing.](#syncing)

 For any issues or troubleshooting details for your Amazon EKS Kubernetes cluster, please see this [documentation](https://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html).

 # AWS Service Events